confluentinc/ksql/docs-md/tutorials/materialized.md

 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088
 ```

-Before we issue more commands, instruct ksqlDB to start all queries from earliest point in each topic:
+Before you issue more commands, tell ksqlDB to start all queries from earliest point in each topic:

 ```sql
 SET 'auto.offset.reset' = 'earliest';